 - Focus heavily on donor communication and stewardship.

-Read on to learn how to build more resilient strategies for your nonprofit and swim instead of sink in the wake of a crisis.
+Read on to learn how to build more resilient fundraising crisis strategies for your nonprofit and swim instead of sink in the wake of a crisis.

 Keep up your fundraising energy.